Blaze DJ returns with episode 40 of 'Ministry of Breaks'.

 Blaze DJ's impact went beyond his performances.
 He acquired significant insights during his trips to DJ stores and made history by being the first to combine DJing and production equipment in one location in the country.

-Moreover, he was instrumental in revolutionizing the retail scene for electronic music.
+Moreover, he was instrumental in revolutionising the retail scene for electronic music.
 However, by 2005, Blaze DJ appeared to lose interest in performing.
 Although he remained engaged in the music industry as a sound and visual designer, concentrating on improving sound systems in top clubs worldwide, he ultimately withdrew from DJing and put down his headphones.

 Following a fifteen-year break, Blaze DJ has returned with fresh enthusiasm and a firm resolve to excel in his performances.
 Rapidly gaining momentum, he has overcome last year's challenges and secured three monthly radio slots with Ibiza Club News, Underground Kollektiv, and Scientific Sound Asia.